MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 With the Copilot for site creation, you can create Power Pages sites with the help of AI.
-Describe the site that you want to create, and AI will design it for you.
+Describe the site that you want to create, and AI designs it for you.
 Use natural language processing to help you build your site by describing the type of site, intended users of the site and type of information you want the site to process.

 Copilot generates the contextual site name, site address, home page layout, and more pages with HTML for each page with relevant text copy and images from the description.
 The site is created with the home page and more pages as selected, with the pages added to the sitemap.
 Once the site is created, these pages can be refined and edited using Copilot and the WYSIWYG editor.